Contributing Guide

 Documentation

 We use sphinx to build the documentation and doctest to test the examples in the documentation and function docstrings.
-To build the documentation locally, make sure sphinx and sphinx-wagtail-theme are installed when poetry was used to install toqito.
+To build the documentation locally, make sure sphinx and furo are installed when poetry was used to install toqito.

 (local_venv)~/toqito/docs$ make clean html